Aurora-Newmarket Black History Month

 The Promise We Carry: Collective Strength, Shared Future

-This Black History Month, we will look back at the gains made by freedom fighters, abolitionists and civil rights leaders and examine how their vision lives within us today.
-We will consider the promises we now carry—commitments to justice, equity, education, health and cultural pride—and how we must uphold them, especially in times of uncertainty.
+This Black History Month, we reflect as a community on the gains made by freedom fighters, abolitionists, and civil rights leaders, recognizing that their vision was rooted in collective action.
+Their legacy lives within us today through our shared responsibility to one another.
+We examine the promises we now carry together—commitments to justice, equity, education, health, and cultural pride—and how we must uphold them collectively, especially in times of uncertainty.
+Without collective strength, the promise cannot be fulfilled.

 2026 Programming & Event Schedule